paketo-buildpacks/dotnet-core/rfcs/0000-buildpack-yml-to-env-var.md

 print a warning message which will include links to documentation on how to upgrade and how to run builds with environment variable configuration.
 After 1.0, having a `buildpack.yml` will cause a detection failure and with a link to the same documentation.
-This behavior will only last until the next patch release of the buildpack.
+This behavior will only last until the next minor release of the buildpack after which point there will no longer be and error but `buildpack.yml` will not be supported.

 ## Source Material
 * [Google buildpack configuration](https://github.com/GoogleCloudPlatform/buildpacks#language-idiomatic-configuration-options)